Local SEO for Multi-Location Businesses: Page-Per-Location Strategy

 What Makes a Location Page Unique

 Google penalizes thin duplicate content.
 Changing only the city name across 50 location pages is duplicate content.
-Each page needs genuinely unique elements:
+Each page needs these unique elements:

 - Hours specific to that location.
-Different locations may have different hours.
+Different locations may have different hours, holiday schedules, and appointment availability.

 Schema and GBP Integration